openproblems-bio/website/content/NeurIPS_docs/about_tasks/task2_modality_matching.md

       Task 2: Matching
     </h3>
     <p style="font-size: medium;">
-      In this task, competitors are given a jointly measured multmodal dataset (only ATAC + RNA shown) where the cell barcodes linking the two measures are obscured for the purposes of the competition.
+      In this task, competitors are given a jointly measured multimodal dataset (only ATAC + RNA shown) where the cell barcodes linking the two measures are obscured for the purposes of the competition.
 Competitors must estimate which profiles match across modalities and provide the probability distribution of these predictions.
 The sum of weights in the correct correspondences is used to score submissions.
     </p>
   </figcaption>
 </figure>

 ## Task API

 ### Input data formats

 This component expects two inputs, `--input_mod1` and `--input_mod2`.
-They are both [AnnData](https://anndata.readthedocs.io/en/latest/) h5ad files for which the rows are shuffled and anonymised.
+They are both [AnnData](https://anndata.readthedocs.io/en/latest/) h5ad files for which the rows are shuffled and anonymized.
 These files have the attributes below.
 If the `feature_types` of one file is "GEX", then that of the other must be either "ATAC" or "ADT" (antibody-derived tag, a measure of protein abundance).

 ```plaintext
 adata